|Holliday Dyes and Chemicals Works Demolition-April 2003

 wrappers where good light-fastness was not a concern.
 The dyes also had applications in glycol based ballpoint pen inks, coloured drawing inks and stamp pad inks.
 Water soluble dyes,

-profits.
+and profits.
 The company was sold to Terry Brain, a Jersey-based businessman, in 1982 when the name was changed to Holliday Dyes and Chemicals Ltd. (HDC).
-In 1987 the company was bought
+In 1987 the company

 A violent explosion rocked the plant and the surrounding neighborhood in June 1996.
 A diazo was being produced in a glass-lined vessel in order to form a phenol.
 The reaction had been

-head gear were blown off, with the lid travelling 150 meters before smashing into an office wall.
-By sheer chance the incident happened 9:30 AM on a Sunday morning when site activities were
+and head gear were blown off, with the lid travelling 150 meters before smashing into an office wall.
+By sheer chance the incident happened 9:30 AM on a Sunday morning when site

 Yule Catto, the Essex-based chemicals group, purchased the company in 1997 for £225 million when it employed 500 people in Huddersfield and 1,500 worldwide.